Biography

 - Seafloor and shallow sub-seafloor geological characterisation:

 The Climate Action Plan (CAP) 2019 targets at least 3.5 GW of offshore wind energy for Ireland by 2030 with the Offshore Renewable Energy Development Plan (OREDP) identifying a long-term potential of 70 GW of offshore renewable energy (ORE) within 100 km of the Irish coastline.
 The common challenge in developing ORE is the variable geological structure and dynamics of the seabed.
 There is a clear need for detailed geological mapping and geotechnical assessments to support the siting of ORE, either through direct developer support or the establishment of offshore development zonation.
-On this basis, Map-MORE has been set-up to answer the following central research question: What are the key seabed characteristics affecting potential offshore wind deployment in Ireland?
+His research focuses on answering the following central research question: What are the key seabed characteristics affecting potential offshore wind deployment in Ireland?

 Technical description